xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 * Record whether the explanation:

-  * clearly separates what is known vs unknown,
+  * clearly separates what is known and what is unknown,
   * treats S4 classification as a tension question rather than as a solved fact,
   * explains what exotic S4 would mean at the level of mismatch patterns.